 Poinsettia is a shrub native to Mexico – the locals call it ‘Noche Buena’, which means Christmas Eve.
 The plant’s connotation with the festive season began 400 years ago.

 Legend has it a young girl who was too poor to provide a Christmas gift for baby Jesus was encouraged by an angel to gather weeds from the roadside.
 These weeds later transformed into Crimson ‘blossoms’ and have been popular Christmas decorations in North America and Europe ever since.

-Ivy is specie of festive foliage, often used in wreaths and table centrepieces.
-A simple Christmas wreath fashioned from ivy, holly, red ribbons and other greenery will add vibrancy and colour to the home.
+Ivy is specie of festive foliage, often used in wreaths and table centerpieces.
+A simple Christmas wreath fashioned from ivy, holly, red ribbons, and other greenery will add vibrancy and color to the home.
 Some choose to hang wreaths from their doorways, whilst others will place them above their mantelpiece for decoration.

-A traditional favourite; the Christmas rose boasts an abundance of pure white flowers that often age to a colour of pretty pink in the winter months.
-A vase brimming with red and white roses and wonderfully scented blooms makes for a gorgeous festive display, especially when teamed with gold foliage.
+A traditional favorite; the Christmas rose boasts an abundance of pure white flowers that often age to a color of pretty pink in the winter months.
+A vase brimming with red and white roses and wonderfully scented blooms make for a gorgeous festive display, especially when teamed with gold foliage.